vbilopav/CodeFirstConfig/README.md

 ...
 ```
 This file will include all of your configurable values in your application,
 as well as previous config keys from appSettings that you may have.
+It will show you exactly how many configurable values you have in your application with their respective values
+(either configured or default).

 Now, why stop there.
 You can start using this newly created file as your main `appSettings` config file by referencing it from you main configuration: